ianmorgan/graph-store/docs/queryProcessingSteps.md

 }
 ```

-And a call is made to Starship DAO for each starship ID.
-After this , the data looks like
+And a call is made to the Starship DAO for each starship ID.
+After this, the data looks like

 ```json
 {